arnav-gudibande/Asynchronous-NodeJS/README.md

 This app fetches the weather of your current location.

-It uses the ipinfo.io API and the OpenWeatherMap API to determine your location and get current weather.
+It uses the ipinfo.io and the OpenWeatherMap API to determine your location and get current weather.

 ### Usage